mattmallencode/republic/README.md

 # About this project:

-* Flask app that uses an SQLite database.
+* Flask app.
+This is a technical showcase, not production software i.e. admin credentials are listed below.
 * There is a global chat room that refreshes statically.
 * There is a marketplace that users can buy and sell on using fake currency.
 * Any user can suggest and vote on changes to the app e.g. colour scheme changes.